mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 }
 ```

-Write and execute a query that searches across multiple clusters
+### Write and execute a query that searches across multiple clusters
-In this instance, get multiple clusters up and connected!
+In this instance, what we will assume is that each cluster has separate states information on it.
+Therefore, since there are 11 states in totality, there would be 11 clusters and 11 total indexes.

 '''json
-GET local_index,remote_cluster1:that_remote_index,remote_cluster2:that_other_remote_index
+GET ny_parks_index,remote_cluster1:nh_parks_index,remote_cluster2:tx_parks_index
 {
   "query" : {
     "match_all" : {}